coder/websocket/README.md

 The ping API is also nicer. gorilla/websocket requires registering a pong handler on the Conn which results in awkward control flow.
-With nhooyr/websocket you use the Ping method on the Conn that sends a ping and also waits for the pong.
+With nhooyr/websocket you use the Ping method on the Conn that sends a ping and also waits for the pong, though you must be reading from the connection for the pong to be read.

 In terms of performance, the differences mostly depend on your application code. nhooyr/websocket reuses message buffers out of the box if you use the wsjson and wspb subpackages.